MetaFam/TheGame/docs/resources/alignment2021.md

 -   Hackathon
 -   Pooool parteyyyyy

-The Sun, Water and Earth houses are split into [Pioneers, Settlers and Town Planners](https://twitter.com/swardley/status/1087511545091899392).
-Over the course of a week, each house comes up with their own plan for making MetaGame better.
+The Sun, Water, and Earth houses are split into [Pioneers, Settlers, and Town Planners](https://twitter.com/swardley/status/1087511545091899392).
+Over the course of a week, each house comes up with its own plan for making MetaGame better.

 **Random Ideas:**